cadeinc/cadeinc.github.io/McCune-Award.md

 #### Nomination

 Candidates for the award must be nominated by their supervisor(s) and one additional independent researcher who reviewed/examined the thesis.
-The nomination must consist of a single PDF file containing
+The nomination must consist of:

 * a letter from the supervisor(s) describing why the thesis should be considered for the award, including its relationship to CADE/IJCAR;
 * a report from the nominating additional independent researcher who reviewed/examined the thesis;